How to Become a Lawyer in the UK

 Following the opening of the new Supreme Court of the United Kingdom in October 2009, the full title of a solicitor has changed from “Solicitor of the Supreme Court” to “Solicitor of the Senior Courts of England and Wales”.

-The change, which was made in accordance with the Constitutional Reform Act 2005, applies to all solicitors, including those admitted as solicitors before the 1st of October 2009.
-The name change, however, makes no difference to the role of solicitors.
+The change, which was made in accordance with the Constitutional Reform Act 2005, applies to all solicitors, including those admitted as solicitors before 1 October 2009.
+The name change, however, makes no difference to the roll of solicitors.
 The main change is that the title “Senior Courts of England and Wales” now describes the former Supreme Court of England and Wales, made up of the Crown Court, High Court and Court of Appeal.

 Solicitors are subject to regulation by specialist bodies.
 In England and Wales, the regulatory framework governing the solicitor’s profession restricts anyone except qualified solicitors from offering ‘reserved activities’, relating to: